-EpCAM is a transmembrane protein that is generated by both normal epithelial epithelial cells and malignancies.
-EpCAM is involved in cell signaling, differentiation, proliferation, and migration in addition to intercellular adhesion [75].
+EpCAM is a transmembrane protein that is generated by both normal epithelial and cells epithelial malignancies.
+EpCAM is involved in signaling, differentiation, proliferation, and migration addition to intercellular adhesion [75].
 In some cancer types, EpCAM overexpression is associated with worse survival, whereas in others, it is positively correlated [76].